Understanding the Retina

 The retina is the light-sensitive layer of tissue that lines the inside of the eye and sends visual messages through the optic nerve to the brain.

 If you experiencing signs of a retina detachment and are having flashes and floaters you can schedule a comprehensive retina eye exam with the Cleveland Eye Clinic.
-Our retina eye doctors are highly skilled eye surgeons dealing with several types of retina and aging eye problems.
-For more information regarding flashes and floaters please feel free to visit that page on our ophthalmology website.
-Contact your experienced cleveland retina detachment eye surgeons at Cleveland Eye Clinic for any questions.
+Our highly skilled eye surgeons are here to help you when dealing with different types of retina and aging eye problems.
+For more information regarding flashes and floaters, schedule an appointment with our eye doctors today.